ModaOperandi/agora/CONTRIBUTING.md

 2. Discuss the pull request.
 Anyone can do this.

 3. Accept (`LGTM`) or refuse a pull request.
-The relevant maintainers do this (see below "Who decides what?")
+The relevant code owners do this (see below "Who decides what?")

    1. Accepting pull requests